StewBagger/Jeeves/README.md

 ## Requirements

-- **Windows** — The bot is designed to run on the same Windows machine as your PZ dedicated server.
+- **Windows or Linux** — The bot runs on the same machine as your PZ dedicated server.
+Both platforms are fully supported.
 - **Project Zomboid Dedicated Server** — Installed via SteamCMD with RCON enabled.
 - **Discord Account** — You need to create a Discord bot application (free).
 - **SteamCMD** *(optional)* — Only required if you want to use the `/update` command to update the server from Discord.

-If running from the pre-built `.exe`, no Python installation is needed.
+If running from the pre-built executable, no Python installation is needed.
 If running from source or building yourself, you need **Python 3.10+**.

 ---